-My pups are raised with several types of livestock right from the beginning; six-week-old pups live with gentle livestock full time, and for the rest of their lives.
+My pups are raised with several types of livestock right from the beginning; six-week-old pups live with gentle livestock full-time and for the rest of their lives.
 The dogs in the video, Blue & Sky, have been around goats minimally.
 I have a pair of elderly goats that I use to train pups with.
-But the dogs have never been with a group of goats; that is a LOT of stimulus!
+But the dogs have never been with a group of goats; that is a LOT of stimuli!
 Let me walk you through my training decisions.

 I brought the pair of dogs in on slip leads, rather than using the front attachment harnesses you usually see me use, because I knew the dogs could handle it.
 They were calm and soft in my hands.
 I brought them in and slipped the leashes off - but I kept the leashes handy.